Biostatistical Applications Graduate Certificate

-The Biostatistical Applications Graduate Certificate is awarded to those who have demonstrated specialized knowledge in a scientific field, but not to the level required by a postgraduate master’s degree.
-The Graduate Certificate in Biostatistical Applications requires individuals to acquire sufficient knowledge and expertise to permit them to work at the frontier of their field through:
+The Graduate Certificate in Biostatistical Applications is awarded to those who have demonstrated specialized knowledge in a scientific field, but not to the level required by a postgraduate master’s degree.
+The Graduate Certificate in Biostatistical Applications requires individuals to acquire sufficient knowledge and expertise to permit them to work at the frontier of their field by:

-- Take a leadership role in the implementation of a research project.
+- participate in the implementation of a research project.

 The application for the Biostatistical Applications Graduate Certificate is an online process.
-Detailed instructions on how to apply are posted on the Department of Biostatistics website.
+Detailed instructions on how to apply are posted on the Department of Biostatistics & Data Science website.

 - A bachelor's degree from a regionally accredited institution documented by submission of an official transcript indicating the degree has been conferred before entering the program.
 Official transcripts from institutions attended post-baccalaureate are also required.